akellermann97/brot-dev/content/about/index.md

 <br>

 Hey!
-I'm Alex Kellermann, a Security Engineer passionate about Kubernetes, Cloud Security, Sumo Wrestling, and Photography based in New York City.
+I'm Alex Kellermann, a Security Engineer based in New York City.
+This website's a bit of a melting pot of all the things I like to talk about.

 ## Role History: *2019-present*